 •Tube failure is a sharp break into one tube

-•The tube failure occurs in the back side of the tubesheet
+•The tube failure occurs in the backside of the tube sheet

 •The HP fluid flows both through the tube stud remaining in the tubesheet, and through the other longer section of tube.

 In general, any dynamic process simulator commercially available can be used to perform a heat exchanger tube rupture analysis.
-The low pressure side of the heat exchanger needs to be divided into sections (control volumes) to facilitate the observation of the physical phenomena occurring during the relief event.
-The number of sections will depend the tube or shell side dimensions.
+The low-pressure side of the heat exchanger needs to be divided into sections (control volumes) to facilitate the observation of the physical phenomena occurring during the relief event.
+The number of sections will depend on the tube or shell side dimensions.
 Generally, at least 3 sections will be required depending on the complexity of the piece of equipment being modeled.
-These control volumes need to be simulated using a fully dynamic two-phase separator which allows the determination of the system pressure variation due to change in fluid inventory.
+These control volumes need to be simulated using a fully dynamic two-phase separator which allows the determination of the system pressure variation due to changes in fluid inventory.
 Other assumptions relevant to the development of this model are:

-•Rupture of a single tube at the tubesheet is instantaneous.
+- The rupture of a single tube at the tubesheet is instantaneous.

-•The rupture is located at the HP-side outlet.
+- The rupture is located at the HP-side outlet.
 This corresponds to the farthest point relative to the PRD on the LP side.

-•Heat exchanger design duty is kept constant during the rupture event.
+- Heat exchanger design duty is kept constant during the rupture event.
 Although the heat transferred is affected in this scenario, this assumption leads to a conservative result.

-•The integration step time in the dynamic simulator needs to be decreased from the conventional, default value (typically 0.5 s).
+- The integration step time in the dynamic simulator needs to be decreased from the conventional, default value (typically 0.5 s).
 For these tube rupture analyses, 0.1 - 1 ms is recommended as step time.

-•To account for non-equilibrium conditions due to the fast dynamics of the process, the flash efficiencies need to be reduced to 5%.
+- To account for non-equilibrium conditions due to the fast dynamics of the process, the flash efficiencies need to be reduced to 5%.